Raspberry: Selected cultivars

-Diseases and pests

-Raspberries are sometimes eaten by the larvae of some Lepidoptera species (butterflies and moths).
-More serious are the raspberry beetle (in Europe) and the raspberry fruitworm (in North America), whose larvae can damage raspberries.
+Raspberries, due to the high sugar content of their fruit, are the main food resource of the Japanese beetle.
+The voracious feeding habits of these beetles not only pose a direct threat to raspberry plants but also increase the risk of transmitting various plant diseases.
+This dual impact can significantly undermine agricultural productivity, making pest control a high priority for growers.

+Raspberry beetle in Europe and the raspberry fruitworm in North America lay larvae that feed on raspberries.
+Other insects that prey on raspberry plants are some butterfly and moth species, as well as European and American large raspberry aphids.

+Fungi

 Botrytis cinerea, or gray mold, is a common fungal infection of raspberries and other soft fruit under wet conditions.
 It is seen as a gray mold growing on the raspberries, and particularly affects fruit which are bruised, as the bruises provide an easy entrance point for the spores.

-Raspberry plants should not be planted where potatoes, tomatoes, peppers, eggplants, or bulbs have previously been grown, without prior fumigation of the soil.
-These crops are hosts for the disease Verticillium wilt, a fungus that can stay in the soil for many years and can infest the raspberry crop.
+Potatoes, tomatoes, peppers, eggplants, or bulbs are hosts for the disease Verticillium wilt, a fungus that can stay in the soil for many years and can infest the raspberry crop.
+To avoid an infection, the soil should be fumigated after the harvest of these crops.